wallaceloos/Computer-Vision/self-driving/lane_detection.md

 #### Edge Detection

 <p align="justify"> The next step to detect the lanes is to segment the edges on the road.
-This segmentation was made on a different color space, HSL (for hue, saturation, lightness), and then, we use the Sobel edge detector over the lightness channel and select the edges above a threshold x.
+This segmentation was made on a different color space, HSL (for hue, saturation, lightness), and then, we use the Sobel edge detector over the saturation channel and select the edges above a threshold x.

 <p align="center">
 <img src="https://github.com/wallaceloos/Computer_Vision/blob/master/self-driving/images/fig2_lane_detection.png" width="36%" height="36%">